war-abbasi/PyCalc/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to improve SciCalc, please open an issue to discuss the proposed changes or fork the repository and create a pull request.
+If you'd like to improve PyCalc, please open an issue to discuss the proposed changes or fork the repository and create a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.